dsternlicht/react-dynamic-charts/README.md

 ## Data

-The `data` property in expected to be an array of objects.
+The `data` property is expected to be an array of objects.
 Each object will present an interation and will include the following fields:

 | Property      | Type          | Description                                                                                                                                  |
 |:--------------|:-------------------|:---------------------------------------------------------------------------------------------------------------------------------------------|